tracecompass/tracecompass/README.md

   Re-compiles the CTF grammar files.
 This should be enabled if you modify the `.g` files in the `ctf.parser` plugin.

-* `-Pbuild-rcp`
+* `-P -build-rcp`

-  Builds the RCP archives.
-Refer to the previous section for details.
+  Disables the "build-rcp" profile to skip building the RCP archives.

 * `-Pdeploy-rcp`